-Some topics, such as photo essays or performance descriptions, are sequential in nature, rather than hierarchical.
+Some topics, such as photo essays, performance descriptions, or trip posts, are sequential in nature, rather than hierarchical.
 Such topics are split across several web pages all logically at the base of the hierarchy.
 In such a case, instead of a tack, the subordinate topics list will contain small labelled icons to allow you to move sequentially forward and backward through the sequence, to move to the start or end of the sequence, or (when available) to move to an index page that allows you to reach any one of the pages in the sequence directly.

 The pale green background at the very bottom of each page holds the footer, a collection of mostly administrative information relating to the web page.
 It consists of the following elements: